ssdev-95/nlw-6-gameplay/README.md

 > ⚠️  Caution
 >
-> An extra `.env` file may needed to be setup with appropriate variables, see `.env.example` to get in touch with them.
+> An extra `.env` file may need to be setup with appropriate variables, see `.env.example` to get in touch with them.

 > **Animated with [Reanimated V2]()**